Monday, June 1, 2015

 concert by the Philadelphia Youth Orchestra.

 Yesterday I caught the train downtown for a concert by the Philadelphia Youth Orchestra, an extraordinary ensemble of close to one hundred high school–age musicians.
-The program began with Across the Sky, an eight-minute overture by the 31-year-old composer Sheridan Seyfried for the orchestra’s 75th anniversary.
+The program began with Across the Sky, an eight-minute overture by the 31-year-old composer Sheridan Seyfried commissoned for the orchestra’s 75th anniversary.
 Sheridan grew up in Oreland, Pa.
 I interviewed back in the early aughts when he was 19 and had just been accepted to Curtis.
 I was there at Verizon Hall yesterday at his invitation.

 Across the Sky was written, as Sheridan told me after the performance, with one foot firmly in the 19th century.
-It’s an open-hearted, colorfully scored holiday for orchestra time that could, I thought, have been penned by Dvorak.
+It’s an open-hearted, colorfully scored holiday for orchestra that could, I thought, have been penned by Dvorak.
 The second subject sounded, to my ear, somewhat Slavic.
 (Sheridan described it as a Turkish march, though we might not have been talking about the same thing.)
 The title and what there is of a program ― “a ride across the sky (perhaps on a chariot, or perhaps a magic carpet)” ― came after the piece was completed and were suggested by the principal rhythm, a sort of gallop in 12/8.
 The young musicians, conducted by Louis Scaglione, gave it a polished, energetic reading.
 It was a fun few minutes.

 The program ended ― astonishingly ― with Mahler’s Fifth Symphony.
 Astonishing that they would attempt such a long, sprawling work, and even more astonishing that they would come through with such a memorable performance.
 The level of playing was consistently high in every section, and if the climaxes in the second and third movements lacked the punch I have come to expect, my overall impression was one of well-balanced, well-integrated, well-rehearsed professionalism.
 Congratulations to everyone involved.